lukaleli/dotenv-check/README.md

 Script comes in two forms:

-- as a Node.js script
+- as a simple javascript script
-- as standalone executable compiled with `hexe`
+- as a standalone executable compiled with `hexe`

 Both of these forms come with caveats:

-- Node.js version requires Node.js installed in the system
+- javascript version requires Node.js installed in the system to run it
 - standalone binary version is quite large (34MB, duh), because it's compiled along with Node.js environment

 Following script ensures that: